Implementing In 4 Steps:

 Preliminary test campaign:

 We recommend that you run at least one phishing campaign that is limited in scope to only one or two administrative users who can confirm receipt and tracking of clicks on phishing links.
 This should be done before the baseline test and will confirm that our phishing emails are getting through any spam/firewall protection.
-This campaign can be deleted once the testing is successful.

 Establishing a Baseline.